mlesnoff/Jchemo.jl/docs/src/domains.md

 ### Pre-processing

 - **detrend** Polynomial detrend
+- **asls** Baseline correction of each row of X-data by the asymmetric least squares algorithm (ASLS)
 - **snv** Standard-normal-deviation transformation
 - **mavg** Smoothing by moving average
 - **fdif** Finite differences